๐ŸฅEnglish 11

 Climax

-• The turning point where the central conflict reaches maximum intensity and the outcome becomes inevitable
+The climax is the turning point where the central conflict reaches maximum intensity and the outcome becomes inevitable.
+The protagonist must confront the antagonist, make a critical choice, or face their greatest fear.

 Falling Action

-• Prepares for closure by tying up narrative threads and moving toward the final equilibrium
+• Prepares for closure by tying up narrative threads and moving toward a final equilibrium

 Resolution (Denouement)

-• Provides narrative closure—resolves remaining conflicts and shows the "new normal" after the story's events
+The resolution provides narrative closure.
+It resolves remaining conflicts and shows the "new normal" after the story's events.

 • Delivers thematic payoff by reflecting on what characters (and readers) have learned

-Compare: Climax vs. Resolution—both are turning points, but the climax is the moment of highest tension while the resolution is the moment of release.
-On an FRQ about narrative structure, distinguish between what happens at peak conflict versus what happens after.
+Compare: Climax vs. Resolution.
+Both are turning points, but the climax is the moment of highest tension while the resolution is the moment of release.
+When writing about narrative structure, distinguish between what happens at peak conflict versus what happens after.

 The Engine of Story: Conflict and Catalyst

-Without conflict, there's no story—just a series of events.
+Without conflict, there's no story.
 Conflict creates the tension that makes readers care about outcomes and characters.

 Conflict